jshawl/peanut-butter-and-jelly/10-back-and-front-of-front-end/mapping/mapping.md

-## To-Do
-* Exercise: Use markers, circles and polygons to replicate data set?

 ## Leaflet and Map APIs
 * Examine the value of mapping in modern-day web development.
 * Compare and contrast popular mapping APIs.